nimakarimipour/NullAwayAnnotatorArtifactEvaluation/README.md

-# Docker-AE-NAF
+# Docker-AE-NA
-Docker for performing artifact evaluation of NullAway AutoFixer
+Docker for performing Artifact Evaluation of NullAway AutoFixer